top of page

 Numbers:

-We can take a maximum of 8 and a minimum of 4 for the day to go ahead.
+We can take a maximum of 8 and a minimum of 4 for the trip to take place.

 Equipment: